 From authentic Mexican cuisine to local cafés and coffee shops, each restaurant offers a unique atmosphere with diverse menus and experiences.

-Ever wonder if you’re missing out on a hot, new restaurant or some cool, hidden spot?
+Ever wonder if you’re missing out on a hot new restaurant or some cool, hidden spot?
+There’s more downtown Tucson restaurants, bars, and cafes than one could realistically cover in any short time span.

 Whether you’re wanting to pop into a café for a hot drink, grab a cocktail at a speakeasy-style bar, or enjoy a sit-down dinner, downtown has a lot to offer.